-I know this ranking seems low for a Grammy winning album that contains songs like ’50 Ways To Leave Your Lover’, ‘Gone At Last’, and the title track, but take away the highlights and you’re left with a bunch of unremarkable, self-justifying songs that deal with Simon’s recent divorce.
+This ranking seems low for a Grammy winning album that contains iconic Simon songs like ’50 Ways To Leave Your Lover’, ‘Gone At Last’, and the title track, but take away the highlights and you’re left with a bunch of unremarkable, self-justifying songs that deal with Simon’s recent divorce.

 I’m gonna leave you now

 I like to sleep with the window open